utsavb7420/CSC690_placefinder/README.md

 # Name: Salah Ali_917542319

 # Salah Ali: I created Location Map View.
 The map  screen with marked directions to the selected location from the current location.
 When developing this, I have used GoogleMap, GooglePlaces API, Alamofire Network Client, SwiftyJSON.

+#Name: Utsav Bhatta
+SFSU id: 917597933
+ Utsav Bhatta:  I created second page where users can see locations which are related to the selected type in previous screen.
+User can be able to select one from those items,  then he will be directed to the map  screen with marked directions to the location from the current location.

+When developing this, I have used tableView, GooglePlaces API, Alamofire Network Client, SwiftyJSON.

+To run this project we need to install cocoapods.
+Pushing pods to the github failed due to large file sizes.
+Thank you.